End Times (Breaking Bad): Plot

 Gomez and an officer with a drug-sniffing dog later check out the laundromat but do not find anything, although Jesse Pinkman and Tyrus Kitt were below them in the hidden meth lab.
-Gus, in a phone call to Jesse, infers the police attention is Walter's fault, and Walter must be killed to protect the operation, but Jesse again refuses to cook if Walter is killed.
+Gus, in a phone call to Jesse, implies the police attention is Walter's fault, and Walter must be killed to protect the operation, but Jesse again refuses to cook if Walter is killed.
 Saul later hands Jesse's entire share of the meth profits to Jesse, since Saul is planning to temporarily flee Albuquerque until the feud between Walter and Gus is over.
 Saul reveals that Gus took Walter to the desert and threatened his family, a revelation by which Jesse is taken aback.
 Jesse later receives a call from Andrea Cantillo that her son, Brock Cantillo, has become seriously ill and is in the hospital.
 Jesse discovers that the ricin cigarette, which he kept handy to poison Gus, is missing and concludes that Brock somehow ingested the ricin.

-Jesse confronts a paranoid Walter at the Whites' house.
-Jesse grabs Walter's gun and points it at him, accusing him of poisoning Brock out of spite.
-Walter claims that Gus must have planned Brock's poisoning and framed Walter for it in order to manipulate Jesse into killing him; the cameras around the lab probably spotted the cigarette, and Tyrus must have taken it out of Jesse's locker, tracked down Brock, and poisoned him.
+Jesse confronts a paranoid Walter at the Whites' house, where he grabs Walter's gun and points it at him, accusing him of poisoning Brock out of spite.
+Walter claims that Gus must have planned Brock's poisoning and framed Walter for it in order to manipulate Jesse into killing him, speculating that the cameras around the lab probably spotted the cigarette, and Tyrus must have taken it out of Jesse's locker, tracked down Brock, and poisoned him.
 Walter and Jesse know Gus is not above killing children, after the death of Andrea's younger brother, Tomás Cantillo, and Jesse ultimately decides that Walter is innocent.
 The two team up to kill Gus.

 Jesse visits the hospital daily, but Andrea will not let him see Brock after he divulges knowledge about the ricin poisoning.
-Jesse refuses to leave the hospital, which ruins the latest meth cook, and says he will only leave if Gus orders him to in person.
+Jesse refuses to leave the hospital, which ruins the latest meth cook, and tells Tyrus to get Gus to come down in person to get him to leave.
 When Gus arrives at the hospital, Walter plants a homemade bomb under Gus' car and watches from a nearby rooftop for the right moment to detonate it.
+At the hospital, Gus allows Jesse to take a week off.
 As Gus and his bodyguards return to the car, Gus senses something is amiss and leaves the area, leaving Walter distraught about missing his chance.